 (g) 7th Priority.
 Standard Applicant an applicant, otherwise eligible and qualified, who does not fit within any of the previous six priority categories.

 (2) Preference Categories.
-Apart from the affirmative action preference to be applied pursuant to 760 CMR 5.10(3) the LHA shall apply the following preferences in descending order within each of the priority categories in determining the order of tenant selection:
+In accordance with 760 CMR 5.05(4)(a) and apart from the affirmative action preference to be applied pursuant to 760 CMR 5.10(3), the following preferences shall be used in descending order within each of the priority categories in determining the order of tenant selection:

 (a) Veteran.
-Any veteran applying for elderly/handicapped housing receives this preference.
-A veteran applying for family housing receives this preference in all St. 1948, c.
-200 units or, if the LHA has no St. 1948, c.
-200 units, in all St. 1966, c.
-705 units.
+Any Veteran applying for Elderly/Disabled Housing receives this preference.
+A Veteran applying for Family Housing receives this preference in all St. 1948, c.
+200 Units or, if the LHA has no St. 1948, c.
+200 Units, in all St. 1966, c.
+705 Units.
 In St. 1948, c.
 200 and St. 1966, c.
-705 units the order of preference is as follows:
+705 Units the order of preference is as follows:

-1. veterans with service-connected disability;
+1. Veterans with service-connected disability;

-2. families of deceased veterans whose death was service connected; and
+2. families of deceased Veterans whose death was service connected; and

-3. other veterans.
+3. other Veterans.

 (b) Local Resident.
 Any Local Resident applying for public housing receives this preference.

+(3) Limit on Number of Priority Claims.
+An applicant may claim no more than two priority categories.
+EOHLC may, through guidance, specify additional circumstances in which an applicant may request to claim additional priority categories.
+For the purposes of this limitation on number of priority claims, subcategories of the 4th Priority contained in the Housing Situation Priority Policy issued by EOHLC in accordance with 760 CMR 11.00 shall each count equally as distinct priorities.
+In the event that the CSO determines that a priority category claimed by an applicant is not the highest appropriate priority category for which an applicant is eligible, the CSO shall, with the consent of the applicant, revise the applicant’s priority claim to the highest appropriate priority category.

 5.10: Placements and Offers

 (1) General Provisions for Placements.

-(a) Placements are to be made in elderly/handicapped housing to achieve a mixed population of elderly households in 86.5% of the units and handicapped households in 13.5% of the units.
+(a) Placements are to be made in Elderly/Disabled Housing to achieve a mixed population of Elderly Households in 86.5% of the Units and Households of Person(s) with Disabilities in 13.5% of the Units.
 The LHA shall place applicants in accordance with 760 CMR 5.10(2) in order to attain or to sustain these percentages.
 Such placements shall also be made in accordance with any applicable priority and preference categories and the affirmative action preference, if applicable.

-(b) Any accessible or modified unit shall be offered to an applicant household which includes a person, regardless of age, who has a physical handicap which handicap necessitates one or more of the special design features of the unit.
+(b) Any accessible or modified Unit shall be offered to an applicant household which includes a person, regardless of age, who has a physical disability which disability necessitates one or more of the special design features of the nit.

-(c) Except as provided in 760 CMR 5.10(1)(a) and (b) and subject to the affirmative action preference, if applicable, when a unit or rental assistance voucher becomes available, it shall be offered to the applicant for the applicable program with an appropriate household size who has the earliest date and time stamp in the highest preference category within the highest priority category.
+(c) Except as provided in 760 CMR 5.10(1)(a) and (b) and subject to the affirmative action preference, if applicable, when a Unit or rental assistance voucher becomes available, it shall be offered to the applicant for the applicable program with an Appropriate Unit Size who has the earliest date and time stamp in the highest preference category within the highest priority category.

-(2) Placements by LHA in Elderly/Handicapped Housing.
-Prior to making a placement in elderly/handicapped housing, the LHA shall determine the LHA's current percentage of St. 1954, c.
-667 units occupied by handicapped households.
+(2) Placements by LHA in Elderly/Disabled Housing.
+Prior to making a placement in Elderly/Disabled Housing, the LHA shall determine the LHA's current percentage of St. 1954, c.
+667 Units occupied by Households of Person(s) with Disabilities.
 In making this determination the LHA shall count all St. 1954, c.
-667 units, including St. 1954, c.
-667 congregate units, St. 1954, c.
-667 section 8 new construction or substantial rehabilitation units, St. 1954, c.
-667 modified units, and St. 1954, c.
-667 conventional units.
+667 Units, including St. 1954, c.
+667 congregate Units, St. 1954, c.
+667 section 8 new construction or substantial rehabilitation Units, St. 1954, c.
+667 modified Units, and St. 1954, c.
+667 conventional Units.
 The LHA shall then place applicants as follows:

 5.10: continued